About Shambhala

 Description of the Kingdom of Shambhala

 Descriptions of the kingdom of are based both on literature said to emanate from Shambhala itself and by later commentators, mainly , who claimed to have visited the kingdom in the material realm, on an etheric plane, in dreams, or by some other means.
-As the descriptions will make clear, this is not of “historical” Shambhala; i.e., a country that once existed in the time-space continuum recognized by Western historiography—for instance, the kingdom .
+As the descriptions will make clear, this is not of “historical” Shambhala; i.e., a country that once existed in the - continuum recognized by Western historiography—for instance, the kingdom .

 The Thirty Two Kings of Shambhala